hoophq/docs/docs/plugins/runbooks/templates.md

             | encodeb64 }}
 ```

-- Wrap the `myinput` into single quote and base64 the input
+- Wrap the `myinput` into single quote and encode the input as base64

 ```
 myvar = {{ .myinput